aydini/MP-Traces/README.md

 2) analyze each individual pcap file to get each trace file tshark.txt and from that file an individual csv file in [time,throughput] format.

 ## Data Visualization
-Ue colab file [multipath.ipynb](multipath.ipynb) that takes the trace files in .csv format and creates graphs and statistics per paths, network, trial.
+Use colab file [multipath.ipynb](multipath.ipynb) that takes the trace files in .csv format  to create graphs and statistics per path, network, and trial.
 Note that github may not show the content of the file correcly.
-But you open it from colab accessing it directly from Github or your local copy of the repo.
+But you can open it from colab (access Github from your colab session) or download the file and open local copy in colab.

 ps-1. ignore [vis.R](vis.R) file in the repo: an R script used to create graphs and statistics per paths, network, trial from .csv file using R facet but cancelled after multipath.ipynb is created